hectorbarquero/university-COMP266/Unit 0/learningDiary.rst

    you developed in Unit 1.
 The work performed is aligned with the course outline, including requesting access to the SCIS server, joining the COMP266 group, and submitting this blog entry.

 I decided to download the reading for offline viewing since I could add annotations and submit it as evidence that the reading is complete.
-I've created a template in markdown because I'll be working in an IDE and it'll be easy to document as I code, which I can then paste over to the AU landing page, and submit as part of the evidence in future.
+I've created a template in reStructuredText because I'll be working in an IDE and it'll be easy to document as I code, which I can then paste over to the AU landing page, and submit as part of the evidence in future.

 The map